raspberrypi/documentation/usage/scratch/gpio/README.md

 #####Variables

 - `output + [ 0 ..
 7 ] = (0 |1 )` - the value is rounded and subjected to max/min limiting, so -1 rounds up to 0 and 400000000 rounds down to 1.

-There are also 8 input sensor variables, named `Input1` to `Input8`, which have possible values (0|1).
-The 'Sensors and Motors/gpio-PiFace' project illustrates how to make it work.
+There are also eight input sensor variables, named `Input1` to `Input8`, which have possible values (0/1).
+The **Sensors and Motors/gpio-PiFace** project illustrates how to make it work.

 #### Pibrella